Key takeaways

-If you’re a veteran considering getting a college degree to expand your career opportunities, you might wonder how you can afford it.
+If you’re a veteran considering getting a college degree to expand your knowledge or career opportunities, you might wonder how you can afford it.
 After all, college is expensive.
 Fortunately, you can lower your college-related costs as a veteran in many ways.

-Affording college as a veteran
+Paying for college as a veteran

 As a veteran, you have financial aid options that aren’t available to other students.
-Look into all of your options to make college as affordable as possible.
+Look into all your options to make college as affordable as possible.

-The GI Bill
+Post-9/11 GI Bill

 If you were an active service member for at least 90 days after 9/11, received a Purple Heart and were honorably discharged after 9/11 or served for at least 30 continuous days and were honorably discharged after 9/11, you could qualify for higher education benefits through the Post-9/11 GI Bill.